Lord Nelson (calypsonian): Background and music career

 Nelson's personal style derived from calypso, but also from the American music he heard every day, adding some funk to his Caribbean hits like "La La Jam Back" and "King Liar".

-While he was not the first to make soca music, he found a great deal of popularity, and won the title of Uncrowned King in a competition for off-island artists at Trinidad's annual Carnival in 1989.
-Nelson has said the average person did not know that he was instrumental in inventing what would be known as soca along with Ras Shorty I and Maestro.
+While he was not the first to make soca music, he found a great deal of popularity, and won the title of Uncrowned King in a competition for off-island artists at Trinidad's annual Carnival in 1989, Nelson has said the average person did not know that he was instrumental in inventing what would be known as soca along with Ras Shorty I and Maestro.
 He often mentions his deep hurt at not initially being accepted in calypso circles, due to the fact that he was born in Tobago.
 Nelson has documented that dark moment in his musical history in the 1978 calypso "Foreigner".

-In 1990 he signed with Shanachie, which ensured good distribution for his music and was then able to go global with his sound.
+In 1990, he signed with Shanachie, which ensured good distribution for his music and was then able to go global with his sound.
 His label debut, "When the World Turns Around", offered a digital remake of his earlier album "Love You Forever", which had originally appeared on the Joker label.
 He is recognized as a soca pioneer making the music known in places like Sweden, Germany Norway, England and Latin America.

-His legacy consists of more than a party song composer and singer, but also a calypsonian who covered humorous topics, and included social commentary - on subjects such as racism, colonialism, politics, inequality, cultural identity and corruption - in his songs.
+His legacy consists of more than a party song composer and singer, but also a calypsonian who covered humorous topics, and included social commentary—on subjects such as racism, colonialism, politics, inequality, cultural identity and corruption—in his songs.
 Nelson, as a resident abroad, had both the opportunity to spread the soca and calypso message beyond the boundary of the islands, as well as performing in Trinidad and Tobago, in the calypso tents.
 He has also performed at prestigious venues and events around the world, such as Madison Square Garden, Carnegie Hall, and the Smithsonian Institution.

 He is widely regarded as a pioneer and a legend of soca music, and has influenced many younger artists in the genre.
 Indeed, Nelson not only built a career in music for himself, but also helped others to start their musical careers.
 He is credited with giving nine-year-old Machel Montano an opening slot to perform at his show in Paris, singing “Too Young to Soca”.

 Nelson continues to record and perform.
 On July 30, 2022 (age 91) he performed at the Friends of Lord Nelson tribute concert at Queen's Hall, St Ann's (Trinidad).
 He attributes his health to his diet of seafood, but not eel as it resembled a snake.
 He says his hobby is fishing, he likes to go out there and try his best to see if he can outsmart the fish below the water.

-He is known for wearing one of his trademark colorful jumpsuits when performing on stage, and loves to be referred to as ‘Disco Daddy’ from one of his successful tunes.
+He is known for wearing one of his jumpsuits when performing on stage, and loves to be referred to as ‘Disco Daddy’ from one of his tunes.